zKOSMOSz/AWiki/public/wiki/info.md

 -   `wiki/`: A directory containing all the wiki content as Markdown (`.md`) files.
 -   `components/`: Contains all the reusable React components, such as the sidebar, markdown renderer, and icons.
 -   `types.ts`: Defines the TypeScript types used throughout the application, like `WikiPage` and `WikiSection`.

+## Custom Components

+This wiki supports custom markdown components to enhance your content.

+> This is a standard blockquote.
+It has a vertical line to the left, perfect for quoting text.

+> [!NOTE]
+> This is a note.
+It's useful for providing additional information that isn't critical.

+> [!TIP] It can also have a custom title
+> This is a tip.
+Use it to give helpful advice to your readers.

+> [!WARNING]
+> This is a warning.
+It's important and should be read carefully.

+> [!CAUTION]
+> This is a caution block.
+It indicates a potential for data loss or other negative outcomes.

+> [!DETAILS] Click to see more details
+> You can hide content inside a collapsible section.
+>
+> - It can contain lists
+> - And other **markdown** elements.